nobrainer-web/silverstripe-bilinfo/README.md

 ### TODO
 - Do a "string" comparison on pictures, equipment and makes, to avoid unessecary cleanup in `GetApiDataTask`.
 Just to avoid big ID column build up
 - Translations and proper strings for equipment names
+- Clean up Listing_Equipment relation table when Equipment is deleted